 - Drop it in a shredder bin at work.
 Once again, that’s using company resources for your personal business.
 I’d recommend you ask your boss if you can do that before doing so.

 - Take it to the UPS store.
-For a reasonable fee of $1 for each pound of paper, minimum 3lbs, you can discard your paper clutter in a shredder bin at your local UPS store.
+For a reasonable fee of $1 for each pound of paper, a minimum of 3lbs, you can discard your paper clutter in a shredder bin at your local UPS store.
 Heck, what services don’t they offer?
 I would recommend you check the UPS store website for more information to see if your local store participates in the shredding program and its pricing, as it may vary from area to area.

 Once you’ve gotten your paper clutter under control, it’s time for you to start your systematic filing system.